Serrowxd/Crypto_Graph/README.md

 **For the initial chunk of the project, I will be hitting the API manually from the front-end, the back-end server logic will be added at a later date**

+**ALAS**

+**The project was shut down because I don't have enough access to real-time data API calls right now, I'll have to attack this at a later date.**

 ### How to use it

 `npm run scss` - starts the scss watcher, compiles everything from scss into css.